 Crayons, check.
 Glue, check.
 Scissors, check.
 Streamers, check.
 Put it all together and you get…an eviscerating sea star!
 Our ocean crafts are super fun and add the “A” for “Art” into STEAM education.

-5. Satisfy your curiosity with hands-on science.
+5. Excite your curiosity with hands-on science.

 The minute our campers walk through our doors, they become scientists with us.
 From looking at plankton under the microscope, to running a test on water density, to dissecting a squid, our camps encourage scientific questioning and experimentation in a safe and educational environment.